 I myself abstained from the vote because this whole Wright situation isn’t the slam dunk for me that everyone else seems to think it is.
 By slam dunk I’m not saying that he will get extended, but the prevailing sentiment that he should.

 We now know that Alderson will pick up the $15 million dollar option.
 As he said last week, it’s locked in and he doesn’t see anything happening that will change that.
 This means that whatever extension David Wright signs, will begin right after the 2013 season is over making him 31 years old when the new contract begins.
-I’m betting that the odds that Wright gives us just three great years out of seven are 50-50 at best.
-Click to view odds.

 The more thought I give this matter, the more concerned I become that a seven or eight year deal could become a bigger disaster than any deal Omar Minaya ever signed while he was GM.
 I was under the mistaken impression that we were moving past conducting business that way.
 Obviously I was wrong.